intri-in/manage-my-damn-life-nextjs/COMMITMESSAGE.md

-- Slight improvements to README and docs.
-- Fixed broken links in docs
-- Fixed typo in docs
+- Fixed bug in the login process.